developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 EHS has historically offered the ability to add shortcuts programmatically using the `INSTALL_SHORTCUT` broadcast intent.
 Android 8.x Oreo replaces this intent with the `requestPinShortcut()` method of the `ShortcutManager` class.
 When shortcuts that link to local apps or remote websites are added in this way, EHS adds a link tag to the config XML file with the attributes listed below and displays the shortcut on the User screen.

-To identify a pinned shortcut, EHS uses two attributes in a link tag;
+To identify a pinned shortcut, EHS uses two attributes in a link tag:

+#### label
-The `label` is the short name for of the pinned shortcut returned by the `ShortcutInfo.getShortLabel()` method.
+The short name for of the pinned shortcut, returned by the `ShortcutInfo.getShortLabel()` method.

+#### pinned_activity
-The `pinned_activity` is the activity the shortcut links to, and is returned by the `ShortcutInfo.getPackage()` method.
+The activity the shortcut links to, returned by the `ShortcutInfo.getPackage()` method.

 <!-- 10/22/18- removed, per eng.
 Refer to the examples below to see this the context of the `enterprisehomescreen.xml` file.